Louis-Le-Grand/Logik_Parser/README.md

 ## In this repository

-You will find the code and the slides for the parser we will be writing during my Presentation.
+Here, you will find the code and slides for the parser we will be discussing during my presentation.

-## Get the course repository
+## Get this repository

 * Open a terminal (or a git bash on Windows).